grithein/grithein/media.md

 ---
-title: Our work has been featured by
+title: My work has been featured by
 date: '2016-07-21 00:00:00'
 layout: page
 ---